 - Before you start the GATA registration and the required prequalification process, you must first authenticate your organization at https://grants.illinois.gov/portal .
 You will need to use a business or personal email to establish an account.

 - If you have previously created an account for an IDHS system, you may insert "EXTERNAL\" before your username or enter "@external.illinois.gov" after your username.

 - Example: Mike.Jones@external.illinois.gov.

 - GATA registration is required.
 Use the https://grants.illinois.gov/portal to access the registration process or to return to it to make changes.
 You will be asked for all the information you completed in the above Pre-GATA steps.
 The GATA registration process will verify that information by auto-checking with the respective federal, DUNs, SAM, and SOS systems.
 If not verified, your registration will not be considered active.

-ICQ -- Before formally applying for a grant, you must complete the Fiscal and Administrative Risk questionnaire, also called the ICQ, located on the GATA system, and accessible after registration.
+ICQ -- Before formally applying for a grant, you must complete the Fiscal and Administrative and Programmatic Risk Assessment questionnaire, also called the ICQ (Internal Control Questionnaire), located on the GATA system, and accessible after registration.

 - The answers are automatically graded by GATA's system, but they will be reviewed and accepted by IDHS's program staff.

 - Once the ICQ is approved, the GATA system will auto-email the grantee informing them of the approval.
 Please check your regular email but also check "junk" email folders as auto-generated emails are sometimes blocked from regular email accounts.

 TIP: ICQ stands for Internal Controls Questionnaire.
 ICQ questions will ask about the grantee's internal controls of fiscal and administrative operations.
 A manager with overall fiscal and organizational knowledge is the best person to answer the ICQ questions.